 Scientifically, when solar flares or solar wind happen on the sun, particles from the sun enter Earth’s atmosphere and collide violently with gas atoms generating the auroras.

 Culturally, in China and Japan, it is believed that a child conceived under the Northern Lights will be blessed with good fortunes.
-So you can imagine was some night tours with Japanese tourists can become lol.
+So you can imagine what some night tours with Japanese tourists can become lol.

 About their Colors...